cbobak671/fifty-nifty-geography-bee/README.md

 Planned future enhancements and updates include:

-1. Adding a timer to limit player time per question
+1. Adding a timer to limit player time per question.
-2. Adding 'skip' and 'previous' question buttons to allow players to skip ahead or return to a prior unanswered question
+2. Adding 'skip' and 'previous' question buttons to allow players to skip ahead or return to a prior unanswered question.
-3. Add an option to save scores
+3. Add an option to save scores.
+4. Add button at end of game to enter new player and restart game.